MicrosoftDocs/microsoft-salescopilot-docs/articles/data-handling.md

 |**Lead Intelligence Insight**|This table contains insights by the Sales Agent about the leads found in the CRM.|

 Insights related to emails and meetings have a retention policy of 90 days, and will be deleted afterwards.
 If a customer requires custom retention policy, scripts can be created to delete the data from the table.

+## Additional Dataverse capacity

+Dataverse environments used to store Copilot for Sales data get additional capacity entitlements of 3 MB per user license of Database capacity as well as an additional 3 MB per user license of Log capacity.

 ## Delete Copilot for Sales data